Paderborn Lippstadt Airport: Facilities

+A conference centre with several conference rooms can be found at the airport and a hotel was opened there in October 2006.
+An industrial park with several companies is located in the close vicinity.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Paderborn Lippstadt Airport:

-The nearest larger international airport is Dortmund Airport approx. 147 km to the west.
+The nearest larger international airport is Düsseldorf Airport approx. 147 km to the south west.

 Statistics

 Ground transportation

 The airport is located next to the Autobahn A 44 (exit Büren) and can also be reached via Autobahn A 33 (exit Salzkotten).
 There is a bus shuttle from the main station in Paderborn.